 Jason Pidcock joined Jupiter in November 2015 and is Head of Strategy, Asian Income.
-Jason has managed the Jupiter Asian Income Fund since March 2016.
+Jason has managed the Jupiter Asian Income Fund since March 2016

-Product Information Price Information Fund Launch Date: 02.03.2016 Valuation Day: Every Business Day Target Benchmark : FTSE Asia Pacific ex Japan Base Currency: GBF Comparator Benchmark: IA Asia Pacific Excluding Japan Available On: www.jupiteram.com IA Sector: IA Asia Pacific Excluding Japan Fund Size Yield & Distribution D ata Fund Value: GBP 624m Historic Yield: 3.6% Holdings: 30
+Product Information Price Information Fund Launch Date: 02.03.2016 Valuation Day: Every Business Day Target Benchmark : FTSE AW Asia Pacific ex-Japan Base Currency: GBP Comparator Benchmark: IA Asia Pacific Excluding Japan Available On: www.jupiteram.com IA Sector: IA Asia Pacific Excluding Japan Fund Size Yield & Distribution Data Fund Value: GBP 538m

-The Historic Yield reflects distributions declared over the past twelve months as a percentage of the mid-market unit price, as at the date shown.
+Holdings: The Historic Yield reflects distributions declared over the past twelve months as a percentage of the mid-market unit at the date shown.
 It does not include any initial charge and investors may be subject to tax on their distributions.
 All of the Fund's expenses are charged to capital.
-This has had the effect of increasing the distributions paid on an annualised basis on I-Class Units by up to 0.98% of the class' average Net Asset Value and constraining the class' capital performance to an equivalent extent.
+This has had the effect of increasing the distributions paid on an annualised basis on I-Class Units by up to 0.98% of the class' average Net Asset Value and constraining the class' capital performance to an equivalent